May 6th 2020

 Powerful hand sanitisers that are kind to your hands (and not sold out yet)

-Hand gel is hard to come by at the moment, but these three are still available - and won't leave your hands dry
+Hand gel is hard to come by at the moment, but these ones are still available - and won't leave your hands dry

 Botanicals Sanitising Spritz, £8.95